svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

     - **Milestone = duplicate/invalid/wontfix** and **Resolution** ("duplicate", "invalid", "wontfix")
       are replaced by
       - [marking as duplicate](https://docs.github.com/en/issues/tracking-your-work-with-issues/marking-issues-or-pull-requests-as-a-duplicate),
-      - "Labels" "r: duplicate", "r: invalid", "r: wontfix", or
+      - Labels" `r: duplicate`, `r: invalid`, `r: wontfix`, or
-      - closing with a comment; use "Close as not wanted"
+      - closing with a comment; use drop-down option "Close as not wanted"
-    - **Dependencies**: Use the phrase "Depends on ", followed by the Issue or PR reference.
+    - **Dependencies**: Use the phrase `Depends on `, followed by the Issue or PR reference.
       Repeat this in separate lines if there is more than one dependency.
       This format is understood by various dependency managers: See https://www.dpulls.com/, https://github.com/z0al/dependent-issues, https://github.com/gregsdennis/dependencies-action/pull/5

-- For contributing a change that does not address an existing open Issue, **instead of opening a Trac ticket and pushing a git branch to it**:
+### For contributing a change that does not address an existing open Issue

+**Instead of opening a Trac ticket and pushing a git branch to it:**
   - Create a new local branch based on `upstream/develop`
   - Push the branch to the remote named `origin`, i.e., to your fork
   - A git message will provide a URL for opening a Pull Request (PR)
   - [Create the PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
   - If it is not ready for review, [mark the PR as a "Draft"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)

+## Instead of pushing a git branch to an existing Trac ticket

-- For contributing a change that addresses an existing open Issue that has been created on GitHub, **instead of pushing a git branch to a Trac ticket**:
+### For contributing a change that addresses an existing open Issue that has been created on GitHub
   - Check if a PR is already attached.
 If so, go to the appropriate section of the guide.
 Otherwise follow the instructions here.
   - same as above
   - [use `Fixes #ISSUENUMBER` to link to an existing issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue); this will auto-close the linked Issue when the PR is merged.

-- For contributing a change that addresses an existing open Issue that has been migrated from Trac, **instead of pushing a git branch to a Trac ticket**:
+### For contributing a change that addresses an existing open Issue that has been migrated from Trac

   - Check if a PR is already attached.
 If so, go to the appropriate section of the guide.
 Otherwise follow the instructions here.
   - Pull the branch from your read-only `trac` remote (see section *One time action: Instead of adding a git remote named trac*) as you use to do before.
   - Edit and commit your changes
   - Push the branch to the remote named `origin`, i.e., to your fork
   - Follow the instructions above from there

-- For contributing a change that addresses an existing open Issue that already has a PR, **instead of changing the branch-field of a Trac ticket**:
+### For contributing a change that addresses an existing open Issue that already has a PR

+**Instead of changing the branch-field of a Trac ticket:**
   - Find the ID number of the pull request you want to contribute to.
 This is the sequence of digits right after the pull request's title.
   - Pull the branch of the PR to a new local branch using `git fetch origin pull/<ID>/head:<branch-name>; git checkout <branch-name>` where `<branch-name>` will be the name of your local branch.
   - Edit and commit your changes
   - Follow the instructions above from there, but create a new PR against the branch that the PR is based upon.
 For this, you navigate to `https://github.com/<USER>/sage/pulls`, where `<USER>` is the name of the original creator of the PR, and click on "Create new pull request", where you can select the correct target branch as "base".

+## Instead of using Trac ticket reports

-- For finding PRs that are waiting for review, **instead of using Trac ticket reports**:
+**For finding PRs that are waiting for review:**
   - [filter PRs by review status](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests#filtering-pull-requests-by-review-status)

+## Instead of adding comments on Trac ticket and changing ticket box attributes

-- **Instead of adding a comment to a ticket**:
+### Instead of adding a comment to a ticket
   - Add a comment to the Issue
   - If a PR is linked to the Issue, you can alternatively comment on the PR.
   - Where should a comment go?